TransposeData/docs/docs/rest/nft-api/routes/nfts_by_owner.md

 # Get NFTs by Owner

 This endpoint returns all [NFTs](../models/nft_model.md) that are owned by a given account address, with the included owner balances (supports pagination).
 Ownership and balances are only updated once the underlying transaction causing the change in ownership/balance is confirmed by the network (roughly ~10 minutes on all chains).
-Supported chains: `ethereum`, `polygon`, `goerli`, `scroll`, `arbitrum`.
+Supported chains: `ethereum`, `polygon`, `goerli`, `scroll`, `arbitrum`, `base`.

 ## Parameters
 | Parameter     | Description                                                                          | Type     |